goulash1971/mongoose-dbref/README.md

 The extension provides the following plugins:

 - `resolveDBRefs` : used to create getter/setter methods that resolve DBRefs
+- `dbrefHooks` : adds hooks to schema and model for DBRefs

+The extsion includes the following monkey-patches:

+- `dbref.fetch` : used to resolve the dbref against a supplied connection

 The extension provides the following utilities: